 A carpenter demonstrates how he uses a jig to measure a door's jamb legs with speed and accuracy.

 One of the intricacies of hanging a door correctly is measuring and cutting the jamb legs so that the head jamb is level.
 Long-time Fine Homebuilding contributor Jim Chestnut has developed a technique — with the help of a site-built jig — for doing just that.
 And, he’s cut down the process to about 10 seconds.
-If you have to hang a houseful of doors, this gem from the Fine Homebuilding Video Vault is for you.
+If you have to hang a houseful of doors, this video from the Fine Homebuilding archives is for you.

 To get more door-hanging advice from Jim, read Jigs for Jambs from Fine Homebuilding issue #201 (Feb/March 2009), pp. 106-108.